 Selection of following ( we will discuss your preferences as we proceed) Drive past Nelson Mandela’s home in the elite suburb of Houghton, now a Boutique Hotel, Apartheid Museum,

 Centre City Business Area ( Head offices of large mining houses, banks etc), Newtown precinct with Museum Africa, Top of Africa 50 storeys up in Johannesburg’s highest building, Visit to a local orphanage, Witwatersrand University and the Origins Centre, Old Fort Prison and the Constitutional Court, Sandton and Lilliesleaf secret hideout of The ANC and Nelson Mandela during apartheid (entrance fees of ZAR150.00 per person).

 Soweto: (we can discuss your preferences as we proceed)

 Enter Soweto and drive past Baragwanath Hospital, Kliptown walkabout at Freedom Square, Regina Mundi, Walkabout Vilikazi St to Hector Pietersen Memorial and visit the Museum, drive out past Soccer City World Cup Stadium (we can arrange a tour of the inside of the Stadium at cost of ZAR250.00 per person).
 Also a visit to the Mandela Family House Museum - The former residence of Nelson Mandela and family - Now a museum and national heritage site.

 Johannesburg c.
 6 hour Tour. ( ZAR3 050.00 for 1, ZAR3 380.00 for 2 and ZAR1,260.00 for each additional person more than 2) Selection of following (please mention your preferences in the enquiry form or in an email to us)

-Drive past Nelson Mandela’s home in the elite suburb of Houghton, Centre City Business Area ( Head offices of large mining houses, banks etc.), Satyagraha House home of Mahatma Gandhi, Stately Mansions of 19th century Mining Millionaires, " Top of Africa" 50 storeys up in Johannesburg’s highest building, Visit to local orphanage, Witwatersrand University and the Origins Centre, Old Fort Prison and the Constitutional Court, Sandton and Mandela Square and Lilliesleaf secret hideout of The ANC and Nelson Mandela during apartheid ( add entrance fees of ZAR250.00 per person).
+Drive past Nelson Mandela’s home in the elite suburb of Houghton, Centre City Business Area ( Head offices of large mining houses, banks, etc.), Satyagraha House home of Mahatma Gandhi, Stately Mansions of 19th-century Mining Millionaires, " Top of Africa" 50 storeys up in Johannesburg’s highest building, Visit to a local orphanage, Witwatersrand University and the Origins Centre, Old Fort Prison and the Constitutional Court, Sandton and Mandela Square and Lilliesleaf secret hideout of The ANC and Nelson Mandela during apartheid (add entrance fees of ZAR250.00 per person).
 Or anything else you might like to include.